Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/sss.rst

    mixing the texture at the incoming and outgoing points on the surface.
    Note that the right choice depends on the texture.
-   Consider for example a texture created from a photograph of skin, in this cases the colors will already be pre-blurred and texture blur could be set to 0.
+   Consider for example a texture created from a photograph of skin, in this case the colors will already be pre-blurred and texture blur could be set to 0.
-   Even for hand painted textures no or minimal blurring might be appropriate, as a texture artist would likely paint in softening already, one would usually not even know what an unblurred skin texture looks like, we always see it blurred.
+   Even for hand-painted textures, no blurring or minimal blurring might be appropriate, as a texture artist would likely paint in softening already.
+   One would usually not even know what an unblurred skin texture looks like; we always see it blurred.
    For a procedural texture on the other hand this option would likely have a higher value.